 Under the Hood

-The standard adaptive suspension alters shock-absorber settings to react to changing road conditions.
-A sport-tuned version with more dynamic settings is optional.
-Rear-wheel drive is standard, and all-wheel-drive models include Mercedes' Airmatic air suspension with driver-adjustable Comfort and Sport settings.
+The available adaptive suspension alters shock-absorber settings to react to changing road conditions.
+The available Airmatic air suspension includes driver-adjustable Comfort and Sport settings.
 Mechanical features include:

 - 210-hp, turbocharged 3.0-liter diesel V-6 (E350 Bluetec)

 - 302-hp, 3.5-liter V-6 with 27-hp electric motor (E400 Hybrid)